 A modern-day silhouettist tells his story.
-Charles Burns writes about his research into the art and history of silhouette.
-On the way he meets some fascinating characters, both ancient and modern.
+Charles Burns writes about his explorations into the art and history of silhouette.
+His mission is to bring this often-overlooked art to a wider, appreciative audience.

 Did I mention that I was building a time machine?
 I’m delighted to report that my silhouette time machine is now live and active, and that you can use it @silhouettist The concept is simple, to make my silhouettes available across all timezones.
 It does this by guiding people to one of my virtual studio days. (more…)

 The time-travelling silhouettist sounds like a character from a steam-punk extravaganza.
 I'd love to imagine I could be that man!
 Sadly, none of us can really travel in time.
 Yet curiously, the quirky craft I practice is beginning to make me feel like I'm doing just that. (more…)